tdolist/once-a-day/README.md

 # once-a-day

-Make a compliment once a day and you get a better person
+You want to get randomly between a time you decide remembered, if you had made a compliment jet?

+__once\_a\_day__ sends you a mail (notification is planned) which reminds you to make one.